 - Develop alternative and customised therapeutic regimens tailored to patient-specific needs.

-Dr Lily Tomas is an Integrative Medical Doctor practicing on the Sapphire Coast in NSW, Australia with over 20 years’ experience in treating all aspects of Health.
-Dr Tomas is a Fellow of the Australasian College of Nutrition and Environmental Medicine (ACNEM) and Past President of the Australian Integrative Medical Association (AIMA).
-Dr Tomas was the founding Editor of Advances in Integrative Medicine, Elsevier.
-Dr Tomas has also had the pleasure of lecturing at many renowned organizations and associations, including AIMA, ACNEM, Australasian Academy of Anti-Aging Medicine (A5M), Australian Lifestyle Medicine Association (ALMA), BioBalance Health Australia, MINDD Foundation, Australian Acupuncture & Chinese Medicine Association (AACMA), University of Western Sydney- Medicine Faculty, Royal Australian College of General Practitioners (RACGP), and the McGrath Foundation- Breast Cancer.
+Dr. Lily Thomas is an Integrative Medical Doctor practicing on the Sapphire Coast in NSW, Australia with over 20 years’ experience in treating all aspects of Health.
+Dr. Thomas is a Fellow of the Australasian College of Nutrition and Environmental Medicine (ACNEM) and Past President of the Australian Integrative Medical Association (AIMA).
+Dr. Tomas was the founding Editor of Advances in Integrative Medicine, Elsevier.
+Dr. Thomas has also had the pleasure of lecturing at many renowned organizations and associations, including AIMA, ACNEM, Australasian Academy of Anti-Aging Medicine (A5M), Australian Lifestyle Medicine Association (ALMA), BioBalance Health Australia, MINDD Foundation, Australian Acupuncture & Chinese Medicine Association (AACMA), University of Western Sydney- Medicine Faculty, Royal Australian College of General Practitioners (RACGP), and the McGrath Foundation- Breast Cancer.

 Patricia Ullmann is a registered pharmacist with broad experience in community pharmacy and in compounding pharmacy since the 1990s.
 She has spent 15 years as pharmacist-in-charge at one of Australia’s most successful and pioneering compounding pharmacies.
 Her experience includes the implementation of laboratory standard operating procedures; regulatory compliance; brand promotion and marketing strategies; patient counselling; collaboration with physicians and other health care professionals; and people policies/practices.